-In the world of real estate, getting leads is key to the success of your business.
-But if you’re a new real estate agent and haven’t developed your sales skills yet, it can be hard to know what to say to win over your leads and turn them into clients.
+As a Realtor, getting leads is key to the success of your real estate business.
+But if you’re a new agent and haven’t developed your sales skills yet, it can be hard to know what to say to win over your leads and turn them into clients.
 In this post, we’ll go over several scripts for real estate internet leads, the three main phases of communication with your leads, and how to ask them relevant questions.

 The first phase of dealing with a new lead is initial contact.
-This phase is either the very first time you talk to them, or the first time you talk to them again if it’s been a while and you’re trying to re-establish the relationship.
+This phase is the very first time you talk to them.
+Or if they’re a past client, the first time you talk to them again in a while.

 The beginning of every conversation is initial contact.
 Wherever your lead comes from, whether they’re from a referral, the internet, or an open house, the first time you talk or message them is initial contact.

 Initial contact scripts for real estate internet leads consist of an icebreaker, usually a compliment or joke, followed by asking for permission.

 Remember that as a real estate professional, a new buyer or seller lead is like gold.
 But for the potential lead, especially the ones at the beginning of their journey, we’re just a blip in their day.
 We’re not a top priority for them.

 For this reason, it’s important to have an effective conversation and follow up with all your leads.

 The first move you should make on a new call is to break the ice by complimenting your lead.
 Make sure you are excited and upbeat.